JoykishanSharma/GuessTheCelebrity/README.md

 # GuessTheCelebrity
-This is a Simple guessing game
+This is a Simple guessing game.
 This game is mainly based on Hollyword Celebrities.
+It will need internet Access to operate properly.